Investigating mammalian evolution using million-year genomic transects

 2. Examine macroevolutionary changes across speciation events and key periods of Pleistocene climate change.

-• How species originate
+• How do species originate?

-• The importance of interspecific introgression
+• What is the importance of interspecific introgression?

-Research Group Expertise
+Research Group and Facilities

 My research group has a track record at the cutting-edge of wildlife palaeogenomics and recently led the study that extended the limit of ancient DNA recovery to beyond one million years.
+Based at the newly established Centre for Palaeogenetics in Stockholm, the project will extend beyond the current state of the art and will set a new paradigm for palaeogenomic research.

 The resulting data will provide an unparalleled resource for researchers studying long-term evolutionary dynamics and environmental changes at a global scale.